pmiggs/Py-Refraction/README.md

 <h2>Description</h2>
-This was another project I did in my undergraduate program.
+This was another project I did during my undergraduate program.
 I was an applicant to one of the prominent research labs in Physics, and this was part of a series of their coding tests.<br/>
 <kbd>
 <img src="Py_Refraction_Problem_Statement.png" width="370" height="460">
 </kbd>